About the College

 Our mandate is to protect the public.
 Here are some of the ways we do our work:

 - We establish and maintain a registration process that ensures RNs are qualified and competent.

 - We receive and investigate complaints about the nursing practice and conduct of RNs.

 The College has been the professional regulator for RNs in Manitoba since 1913.
-The Registered Nurses Act and Regulations set out the College's responsibilities until May 31, 2018 when we will become governed under The Regulated Health Professions Act and Registered Nursing Regulation.
+On May 31, 2018 we became governed under The Regulated Health Professions Act and Registered Nursing Regulation.

 - Support registered nurses to meet and maintain regulatory standards.